-- Highlights: Simple pricing, no contracts, no data caps, free access to nationwide Wi-Fi hotspots
+Simple pricing, unlimited data, no contracts, modem included, free access to nationwide Wi-Fi hotspots

 Charter Communications' broadband service reaches more households in the San Antonio metropolitan area than even AT&T does.
 They're essentially even in San Antonio proper, but Spectrum stretches out more significantly into neighboring New Braunfels.
 Why might that matter?
 It could come in handy if you need to move within the region and don't want the hassle of changing your ISP.

 Spectrum is an appealing choice -- especially for a cable internet provider -- because of its straightforward approach.
 There are three plan options -- 300, 500 or 940Mbps download speed -- and no data caps.
 Spectrum also includes the monthly modem costs but charges an additional $5 a month for a Wi-Fi router.
 As a cable provider, its upload speeds will only reach 35Mbps (far short of fiber internet), but customers can count on greater reliability compared to DSL and satellite internet options.

 T-Mobile Home Internet: Best fixed wireless option among internet providers in San Antonio